 Grilled Romaine Roasted Chicken Salad

-Make yourself some Grilled Romaine Roasted Chicken Salad and you will have a whole new respect for Romaine Lettuce.
+Make yourself some Grilled Romaine Roasted Chicken Salad and you will have a whole new respect for Romaine Lettuce ans it is keto friendly.
 Sometimes the smallest details make the biggest difference.
 Raw Romaine lettuce is a delicious, nutritious and crispy addition to any salad.
 However, when you cut a head of fresh Romaine in half and cook it on a grill for a few minutes… magic happens.
 The flavors intensify and lend an interesting dimension to an otherwise basic salad.

 - Salad Ingredients: